Pompeo Slams Democrats' Settlement Fixation

 “While I appreciate your interest in this important issue, I couldn’t disagree more with those two foolish positions,” Pompeo wrote to Levin, according to a copy of the letter obtained by the newspaper.

-Meanwhile, Democrats are “free to fixate on settlements as a barrier to peace,” but they are mistaken, said Pompeo.
+Meanwhile, Democrats are “free to fixate on settlements as a barrier to peace,” but they are mistaken, Pompeo said.

 In their November letter, Democrats urged Pompeo to “immediately” reverse his decision on the settlements.
 Twelve committee chairs, including Reps.
-John Lewis of Ga., and Maxine Waters of Fla., , along with other high-profile lawmakers like Reps.
-Ilhan Omar of Minn., Rashida Tlaib of Mich., and Alexandria Ocasio-Cortez or N.Y., all signed the letter.
+John Lewis, D-Ga., and Maxine Waters, D-Calif., along with other high-profile lawmakers like Reps.
+Ilhan Omar, D-Minn., Rashida Tlaib, D-Mich., and Alexandria Ocasio-Cortez, D-N.Y., all signed the letter.

 The determination, he added, was part of a “failed attempt” to “justify the Obama administration’s betrayal of Israel in allowing UNSCR 2334 – whose foundation was the purported illegality of the settlements and which referred to them as ‘a flagrant violation of international law’ – to pass the Security Council on December 23, 2016,” Pompeo’s letter stated.

-Pompeo also noted that Kerry’s determination did not enjoy bipartisan support, but was instead widely condemned.
+Pompeo also noted, Kerry’s determination did not enjoy bipartisan support, but was instead widely condemned.

-US Ambassador to Israel David Friedman said that he supports Pompeo’s letter because the “administration’s decision, in reversing Secretary Kerry’s unfortunate statement in support of UNSCR 2334, restores the United States to its historic and appropriate role in mediating the conflict between Israelis and Palestinians.”
+U.S. Ambassador to Israel David Friedman said he supports Pompeo’s letter because the “administration’s decision, in reversing Secretary Kerry’s unfortunate statement in support of UNSCR 2334, restores the United States to its historic and appropriate role in mediating the conflict between Israelis and Palestinians.”